 But what if you could see the most important price values, separate the true value from speculation?
 See the real trend, without unnecessary maneuvers which distract attention?
 Today, we will get acquainted with such a method invented many years ago on the Chicago Stock Exchange, meet the Market Profile.

 Before we proceed to the definition of the market profile, we should mention the «normal distribution«, on which the whole idea is based.

 Normal distribution is a probability distribution which plays a crucial role in many areas of knowledge, especially in physics.
 This phenomenon takes place in the Forex market.

-The examples of normal distribution in our life can be attributed to such phenomena as the deviation in the shooting or the measurement of different values, the height of a person, and, of course, the normal distribution takes place in the Forex market.
+The examples of normal distribution in our life can be attributed to such phenomenon as the deviation in the shooting or the measurement of different values, the height of a person, and, of course, the normal distribution takes place in the Forex market.

 A defining characteristic of the normal distribution is that 68% of all its observations lie in the range of plus or minus one standard deviation from the average control value.

 This distance is noted in the picture above.

 This is the most valuable data.
 In our case, these are the places where the price was most often traded within a day.

 The range plus minus two standard deviations contains 95% of the values of the normal distribution.
 All other data is not that important.